 The problem arises when the yeast is allowed to grow out of control and proliferate.
-When this happens, a person experiences all sorts unpleasant symptoms and health maladies.
+When this happens, a person experiences all sorts of unpleasant symptoms and health maladies.

 What Causes Candida?

-- Medications.
 Birth control pills and synthetic estrogen can contribute to candida overgrowth, as can the use of antacids, ulcer medications, cortisone, and steroids.

-- Toxins.
 Environmental toxins, as well as heavy metal exposure (like mercury fillings leaching into your bloodstream), have been known to contribute to bacteria imbalance in the gut.

 Do You Have Candida?

 There are many possible symptoms that might indicate candida albicans.
-Here are just a few of the most common symptoms:
+Here are a few of the most common symptoms:

-- Digestive issues such as gas, bloating, constipation or diarrhea
+- Digestive issues such as gas, bloating, constipation, or diarrhea

 - Energy loss, fatigue, low energy